Skip to content

 Interacting with Assets

-The Curvy Protocol uses an Intent -> Plan -> Execution model for interacting with assets.
+The Curvy Protocol uses an Intent -> Estimate -> Execute model for interacting with assets.
 This abstracts away the complexity of stealth addresses, bridging, and shielding/unshielding.

 Step 1: Define an Intent